 Auckland is particularly well-known for its multicultural diversity, and (like most of New Zealand), for the wide range of adrenaline-fuelled activities on offer in and around the local area – climbing, jet-skiing, diving, snowboarding, sailing, canyoning, surfing – pretty much anything you can think of.
 This is definitely a good choice for students who like to unwind by getting active!
 There’s also plenty of culture on offer, from classical music to the huge annual Pasifika Festival.

-Best universities in Auckland: QS Best Student Cities ranking: =37th
+Auckland's QS Best Student Cities performance

 Why study in Auckland